dimakura/ka/README.md

 `to_ka` method is integrated within `Integer` class.
 Now you can convert integers into georgian words (works upto 999,999,999,999,999).

-This is a often task, especialy when writing some accounting software.
+This task is often, especialy when writing some accounting software.

 ```ruby
 1.to_ka # => ერთი